Fintekh/LedgerUI/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.

-## 🆘 Support

-If you encounter any issues or have questions:

-1. Check the existing issues in the repository
-2. Create a new issue with detailed information
-3. Ensure you're using the latest version of the application

 ## 🔮 Future Enhancements